meilisearch/documentation/reference/features/search_parameters.md

 Alternatively, you can provide `["*"]` as a value: `attributesToHighlight=["*"]`.
 In this case, all the attributes present in `attributesToRetrieve` will be assigned to `attributesToHighlight`.

-The cropped version of each document will be available in its `_formatted` property.

 ::: tip
 The highlighting performed by this parameter consists of wrapping matching query terms in `<em>` tags.
 Neither this tag nor this behavior can be modified.